ucl-cssb/ROCC/README.md

 ## ROCC: Reinforcement learning for the Optimisation of Co-Cultures
 An application to train reinforcement learning to control a chemostat containing multiple interacting populations of bacteria.

-Has been tested on mac OSX and ubuntu.

 ### Installation
-To use the package within python scropts, `CBcurl` must be in PYTHONPATH.
+To use the package within python scropts, `ROCC` must be in PYTHONPATH.
-To use the package from the command line `CBcurl` must be in you $PATH variable

 ### Dependencies
 Standard python dependencies are required: `numpy`, `scipy`, `matplotlib`.`yaml` is required to parse parameter files. `argparse` is required for the command line application. `pytest` is required to run the unit tests, `TensorFlow` is required).
 Instructions for installing 'TensorFlow' can be found here: https://www.tensorflow.org/install/

 ### User Instructions
-`ROCC` can be used in two ways:
 Code files can be imported into scripts, see examples

 To run examples found in fitted_Q_iteration/examples from the command line: